Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 If the glow plug light is flashing, it could be a bad brake switch (under the brake pedal).
 There were multiple recalls on the brake light switch under the brake pedal so call VW service with your VIN number or check VW's website to see if it's up to date.
 If you have an auto transmission, a bad switch will not let you shift out of "park" since you have to brake to release the shifter out of park.

 Don't leave the power mirror selector in the middle position if you have heated mirrors and a mk4 (1998-2005 and NB/Golf 2006) VW, leave the mirror selector in left or right.
 The center position in most cars is "off", but on your VW it's "heat".
 Leaving it in "heat" when the car is on will burn out the heated mirror element.
 There is no timer to turn it off, it'll just always be on until it burns out.
-VW has finally fixed this design quirk in it's newer cars by linking it to the rear defroster or a temperature sensor.
+VW has finally fixed this design quirk in the newer cars by linking it to the rear defroster or a temperature sensor.
 See 1000q: power mirror glass replacement if you want to remove the mirror glass and heater element.

 Replace the vacuum hoses because the ends get dried out, rub through, or crack.
 They are mostly 3.5mm and 4mm hoses, you can buy silicone hose at Mcmaster.
 These can cause limp mode, as if you are trying to use more power but the engine suddenly loses power, see 1000q: limp mode troubleshooting for more details.